AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 -   The size of the disk/volume you specify for the Instance is the same size or larger than the *storage used* in your *old copilot*.
 If you deploy in AWS using the controller UI deploy process, you specify the size in the "Data Disk" column for the instance.
 -   Take note of your *new copilot* IP address.
 The new copilot IP address can be the private IP, public IP, or Elastic IP address (EIP) used for reachability of the instance.
+-   NOTE: After launch, your *new copilot* will take about an hour to automatically update to the latest software release version.
+Your *new copilot* and *old copilot* must be the same software version before starting data migration.
+You will verify this later when following the data migration procedure.

 **Open required ports on each CoPilot instance:**